ABOUT THIS COURSE

 - Analysing extended response questions in the thematic study paper: where is an 8/9 achieved or lost?

-- Looking outside the prescription – how stretch and challenge activities can inform responses
+- The advantages of looking outside the prescription – which stretch and challenge activities best impact responses

-- Writing developed responses on literary style, how to build imagination and how to structure answers effectively
+- Writing Grade 8 /9 developed responses on literary style, how to build imagination

 - Tactics and timings for different questions and question types